-Council will be using valuations with a base date of 1 July 2016 for rating purposes in 2019 – 2020.
-All property owners in the Council area have been provided with a valuation of their property from Property NSW.
+Council will be using valuations with a base date of 1 July 2019 for rating purposes in 2020-2021.
+Property owners in the Council area have been provided with a valuation of their property from Property NSW.
 The valuations are based upon the land value only of the property.

 If your land value changes by less than the shire’s average increase, you will pay more.
 If your land value lowers by more than the average decrease, however, your payments will go down.

 What ratepayers need to bear in mind, therefore, is that movement in land value does not necessarily reflect movements in rates charged.